 A cookie is a small text file that a website saves on your computer or mobile device when you visit the website.
 Cookies are then sent back to the originating website on each subsequent visit, or to another website that recognizes that cookie, to develop a record of your online activity.
 Cookies on the Group’s websites may be delivered in a first-party (set by the relevant Seven West Media (SWM) website) or third-party (set by another website) context and may also be set in association with emails you receive from us.

-• remember information about you so you don’t have to give it to us multiple times;
+• To remember information about you so you don’t have to give it to us multiple times;

-• keep you persistently signed in across different devices;
+• To keep you persistently signed in across different devices;

 B. Types of Cookies we use on our websites

 We use different types of Cookies on our websites:

 1. Essential Product Cookies.
 These cookies are essential for enabling your movement around our websites and providing access to features such as your profile and purchases, remembering your settings and providing you with content recommendations based on what content you have watched on our service, and other secure areas of the website.
 This category of cookies cannot be disabled.